nanvel/blog/2016/08/gtd.md

 Project - any outcome requiring more than one step that you're committed to achieve within a year.

+### Discipline

+Discipline is when you are tired, you want to turn off the alarm and sleep in, but you get up and do what needs to be done.
+Discipline is when you do what you do not want to do now, so you can get what you do want in your life later.
+Stop chasing for motivation and get discipline.

 ## CheatSheet

 ![Get your time back](get_your_time_back.jpg)